Postgraduate Course: Generalised Regression Models (MATH11187)

 On completion of this course, the student will be able to:

-- understand generalised linear models and their application to different problems.
+- Demonstrate an understanding of generalised linear models and their application by solving unseen problems.

 |An Introduction to Generalized Linear Models.
 Dobson and Barnett.
 Chapman and Hall.|